 So what do you do?
-Familiarize yourself with the following clean dish sponge do’s and don’ts so that you can possibly decrease your chances of spreading foodborne pathogens to your friends and family.
+Familiarize yourself with the following clean dish sponge do’s and don’ts.
+They may decrease the chance of spreading foodborne pathogens to your friends and family.

 Do use a microfiber sponge.

 When you’re next looking for a new clean dish sponge to replace your worn out one, consider microfiber.
-While most manufacturers of the sponges make no claims that microfiber reduces bacteria, the composition of the material lends itself to drying quickly.
+You may notice that most manufacturers make no claims that microfiber reduces bacteria.
+Even so, the composition of the material lends itself to drying quickly.
 That means a microfiber sponge may not stay damp after it’s used as long as a cellulose sponge will.
 As a result, the time in which bacteria have to develop may be cut shorter.

 Pro tip: Microfiber sponges are easy to find either online or in your local grocery store.
 They’re also not that expensive.

 Do rinse and dry before storing.You already learned the sponge bacteria facts about how food bits and dampness enable the growth of pathogens.
 Take steps to hinder their progress by rinsing your sponge well after cleaning.
 Once you’ve done that, you’ll want to wring as much water from the sponge as possible.
-Then store the sponge in an area where it can dry completely, like a small sponge rack, rather than in the bottom of the sink.
+Then store the sponge in an area where it can dry completely, like a small sponge rack.
+Avoid letting it rest in the bottom of the sink.